Skip to content

 4. Hearing

 If the court agrees to set aside the default judgment, the judgment will be cancelled.
-The claimant will not be able to enforce it, and the claim will proceed as normal.
+The claimant will not be able to enforce it, and the claim will proceed as usual.
 However, if the court does not set the default judgment aside, the claimant will be able to enforce it, and you will need to comply with it.

 Tips for Setting Aside a Default Judgment